 In the absence of central banks’ desire to rig the market, the distortions that have been created should gradually unwind.
-While the Fed will be keen to prevent these distortions unwinding too abruptly, as was seen during the ‘taper tantrum’ of 2013, it will surely be happy to see a gradual rebuild of term premia by 50 basis points or so over the next two years.
-Although ordinarily the yield curve would be expected to flatten in a rising interest rate environment, we believe the opposite is quite possible as the term premium begins to normalise.
+While the Fed will be keen to prevent these distortions unwinding too abruptly, as was seen during the “taper tantrum” of 2013, it will surely be happy to see a gradual rebuild of term premia by 50 basis points or so over the next two years.
+Although ordinarily the yield curve would be expected to flatten in a rising interest rate environment, we believe the opposite is quite possible as the term premium begins to normalize.

 While economic growth has been reasonably strong this year, the bond market appears to be focusing more on inflation.
 However, we would caution against reading too much into recent inflation numbers.
 Like the Fed, we remain of the view that stronger growth will eventually cause inflation to pick up, albeit gradually.

-With the labour market tight and the economy growing at a healthy clip, the Fed will eventually be forced into acting more aggressively than the market expects.
+With the labor market tight and the economy growing at a healthy clip, the Fed could eventually be forced into acting more aggressively than the market expects.

 There are other factors forcing the Fed’s hand.
-Increasingly, the central bank is starting to talk more about financial conditions, which have continued to ease with the dollar falling, credit spreads tightening and equities going up.
+Increasingly, the central bank is starting to talk more about financial conditions, which have continued to ease with the dollar falling, credit spreads tightening and equity prices rising.
 That is no surprise given that credit is now building up in pockets of the financial system that were largely dormant for most of the post-crisis period.
 The bottom line is that US rates are likely to rise for various reasons and not simply because of the current level of inflation.

 As for what this means for the US yield curve, we believe price-insensitive demand from foreign central banks has caused deep lasting scars on the market and has been the main force behind the yield curve flattening this year.
 Right now, however, the curve is much more reflective of where the term premium is and tells you little about the country’s economic prospects.